tonyduan/hte-prediction-rcts/readme.md

 python3 optimism.py --model cox --dataset combined
 ```

-Code to reproduce plots can be found in our notebook `plots.ipynb`.
+Code to reproduce plots can be found in our notebook `plots.ipynb` and `interpret.R`.

 #### References